YAMEROOOO/plover-german-syllatype/README.md

 Right now though, this chapter will only talk about the basics of this plugin.
 Each word has to be written in syllables, and those syllables have to have vowels in the middle and optionally consonants on the sides.
 There can't be syllables such as "Safe" (which is an English word used by Germans) because there are vowels in the middle AND at the end of the syllable.
 (Remember that a stroke has three parts, an initial part with only consonants from the left bank, a middle part with only vowels from the middle bank, and a final part with only consonants from the right bank.)
 Hence, "Safe" would have to be split into 2 Syllables in order to be written.
 Pressing `SA` and the `FE` would be the way, though trying this out will output "sa fe" instead of "Safe".

-Here, the `^` and `<` keys are needed, also called "capitalize-key" or "c-key" and "glue-(together)-key" or "g-key".
-These (as their names suggest) capitalize a syllable or "glue" a syllable to the previous one (that is the reason why the arrows point in these directions).
-To capitalize a syllable, one simply needs to press the c-key together with the other keys of the stroke.
+Here, the `^` and `<` keys are needed, also called "capital-key" and "no-space-key".
+These (as their names suggest) capitalize a syllable or supress the automatic addition of a space before the respective stroke (that is the reason why the arrows point in these directions).
+To capitalize a syllable, one simply needs to press `^` together with the other keys of the stroke.
 In the example of "Safe" one would press `^SA` to get "Sa".
-Now to glue the second syllable to the first one simply presses the g-key together with the syllable that needs to be attached to the previously written part.
+Now to attach the second syllable to the first one simply presses `<` together with the syllable that needs to be attached to the previously written part.
 Doing this together will output "Safe" (by inputting `^SA/<FE`).

-The reason this is so different from most other stenography systems (that usually operate on words rather than syllables that need to be "glued" together manually) is that the nature of the German language requires such a system.
+The reason this is so different from most other stenography systems (that usually operate on words rather than syllables that need to be attached together manually) is that the nature of the German language requires such a system.
 In German one can combine a lot of words (especially nouns) and get a perfectly fine German word.
 Like "Müll" ("trash") and "Eimer" ("bucket") gives "Mülleimer" ("trashcan").
 So far so good, but in German this keeps on going further: "Plastikmülleimerdeckel" ("plastic trashcan lid") is one German word and there are a lot of those really long ones.

 ## Hidden letters: